Sinopharm Group: COVID-19 Vaccine development

 The Sinopharm BIBP COVID-19 vaccine, also known as BBIBP-CorV, the Sinopharm COVID-19 vaccine, or BIBP vaccine, is one of two inactivated virus COVID-19 vaccines developed by Sinopharm.
 It completed Phase III trials in Argentina, Bahrain, Egypt, Morocco, Pakistan, Peru, and the United Arab Emirates (UAE) with over 60,000 participants.
 The BIBP vaccine shares similar technology with CoronaVac and Covaxin, other inactivated virus vaccines for COVID-19.

 Peer-reviewed results published in JAMA of Phase III trials in United Arab Emirates and Bahrain showed that the BIBP vaccine is 78.1% effective against symptomatic cases and 100% against severe cases (21 cases in vaccinated group vs. 95 cases in placebo group).
 In December 2020, the UAE previously announced interim results showing 86% efficacy.
 While mRNA vaccines showed higher efficacy of over 90%, those present distribution challenges for some nations as they require deep-freeze facilities and trucks.
 BIBP-CorV could be transported and stored at normal refrigerated temperatures.

 The BIBP vaccine is being used in vaccination campaigns by certain countries in Asia, Africa, South America, and Europe.
-Sinopharm expects to produce one billion doses of the BIBP vaccine in 2021.
+Sinopharm was expected to produce one billion doses of the BIBP vaccine in 2021.
 On 7 May 2021, the World Health Organization approved the vaccine for use in COVAX.